zeachco/css-specs/README.md

-# css-specs (CSSS)
+# Css-specs
+Test CSS programmatically

+## What ?
-Report the differences from a builded css file after modification.
-Based on selector and rule specifications that are being saved automatically from any given local html file or external urls.
+It's a tool that reports the differences from a very big stylesheet based on previous versions.
+It's based on selector and rule specifications that are being saved automatically from any given local html.

+## Why ?
+This tool has emerged from the frustration of manually testing the result of a very large css codebase.
+Most likely emerging from a compiled language such as SASS, LESS or custom css builder.

+It can be usefull to
+- make sure the css rules realy apply or make sense
+- detect unwanted changes from an other rule
+- deeply report the difference between two states

 ## Features
 - Create a snapshot from existing compiled style